 The health care industry suffers from a shortage of personnel.
 Thankfully, the condition is curable, however.
 When it comes to medical staffing solutions, the positions do not only include doctors, nurses and aides.
 Hiring network and information technology professionals through an agency allows HR at a health care facility to focus on acquiring talent involved with direct patient care, while still finding the best recruits for the job.

-Hospitals and clinics of the future will turn to consulting agencies for their expertise in IT professionals instead of their HR departments.
+Hospitals and clinics of the future will turn to staffing agencies for their expertise in technology professionals instead of their HR departments.
 Find out why this strategy offers the most significant advantages for health care facilities.

 Why Are There Health Care Staffing Shortages?